pity7736/100-days-of-code/log.md

 **Thoughts:**

 * The `__new__` method is not available in cython.
 I could not implement `ConnectionPool` as singleton.
+* I'm going to create a  database client that uses the `ConnectionPool`.

 **Link to work:** [gideon](https://github.com/pity7736/gideon/)